Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 Maret 2025 13.35.13 UTC
+- WIB: Kamis, 13 Maret 2025 14.23.55 UTC
-- WITA: Kamis, 13 Maret 2025 14.35.13 UTC
+- WITA: Kamis, 13 Maret 2025 15.23.55 UTC
-- WIT: Kamis, 13 Maret 2025 15.35.13 UTC
+- WIT: Kamis, 13 Maret 2025 16.23.55 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: friendship
+Kategori: success